-- Depressurise the hydraulic system of the tractor and the machine before connecting and disconnecting the hydraulic hose pipes. - Always swivel the operating element at the control device on the tractor to floating position.
+- Depressurise the hydraulic system of the tractor and the machine before connecting and disconnecting the hydraulic hose pipes. - Always set the operating element at the control device on the tractor to neutral position.

 6.9.2 Connect hydraulic hose pipes